 Like all medicines, moxifloxacin can cause side effects, although not everybody gets them.

-The most serious side effects observed during treatment with moxifloxacin are listed below.
+The most serious side effects observed during the treatment with moxifloxacin are listed below.

-If the following situations occur, stop taking Avacyn and tell your doctor immediately as you may need urgent medical advice:
+If you notice the below mentioned situations, stop taking Avacyn and immediately inform your doctor because you may need urgent medical advice:

-- an abnormal fast heart rhythm (rare side effect); - suddenly you start feeling unwell or notice yellowing of the whites of the eyes, dark urine, itching of the skin, a tendency to bleed or disturbances of thought or wakefulness (these can be signs and symptoms of fulminant inflammation of the liver, potentially leading to life-threatening liver failure (very rare side effect, fatal cases have been observed)); - serious skin rashes including Stevens-Johnson syndrome and toxic epidermal necrolysis; these can appear as reddish target-like macules or circular patches often with central blisters on the trunk, skin peeling, ulcers of mouth, throat, nose, genitals and eyes and can be preceded by fever and flu-like symptoms (very rare side effects, potentially life threatening); - a red, scaly widespread rash with bumps under the skin and blisters accompanied by fever at the initiation of treatment (acute generalised exanthematous pustulosis) (frequency of this side effect is 'not known'); - syndrome associated with impaired water excretion and low levels of sodium (SIADH) (very rare side effect); - loss of consciousness due to severe decrease in blood sugar levels (hypoglycaemic coma) (very rare side effect); - inflammation of blood vessels (signs could be: red spots on your skin, usually on your lower legs or effects like: joint pain) (very rare side effect); - a severe, sudden, generalised allergic reaction including very rarely a life-threatening shock (e.g. difficulty in breathing, drop of blood pressure, fast pulse) (rare side effect); - swelling, including swelling of the airway (rare side effect, potentially life-threatening); - convulsions (rare side effect); - troubles associated with the nervous system such as: pain, burning, tingling, numbness and/or weakness in extremities (rare side effect);

-- depression (in very rare cases leading to self-harm, such as suicidal ideations/thoughts, or suicide attempts) (rare side effect); - insanity (potentially leading to self-harm, such as suicidal ideations/thoughts, or suicide attempts) (very rare side effect); - severe diarrhoea containing blood and/or mucus (antibiotic associated colitis e.g.: pseudomembranous colitis), which in very rare circumstances, may develop into complications that are life-threatening (rare side effects); - pain and swelling of the tendons (tendonitis) (rare side effect) or a tendon rupture (very rare side effect); - muscle weakness, tenderness or pain and particularly, if at the same time, you feel unwell, have a high temperature or have dark urine; they may be caused by an abnormal muscle breakdown which can be life threatening and lead to kidney problems (a condition called rhabdomyolysis) (frequency of this side effect is 'not known').
+- an abnormal fast heart rhythm (rare side effect); - that you suddenly start feeling unwell or notice yellowing of the whites of the eyes, dark urine, itching of the skin, a tendency to bleed or disturbances of thought or wakefulness (these can be signs and symptoms of fulminant inflammation of the liver potentially leading to life-threatening liver failure (very rare side effect, fatal cases have been observed));

+- serious skin rashes including Stevens-Johnson syndrome and toxic epidermal necrolysis.
+These can appear as reddish target-like macules or circular patches often with central blisters on the trunk, skin peeling, ulcers of mouth, throat, nose, genitals and eyes and can be preceded by fever and flu-like symptoms (very rare side effects, potentially life threatening); - a red, scaly widespread rash with bumps under the skin and blisters accompanied by fever at the initiation of treatment (acute generalised exanthematous pustulosis) (frequency of this side effect is 'not known'); - syndrome associated with impaired water excretion and low levels of sodium (SIADH) (very rare side effect); - loss of consciousness due to severe decrease in blood sugar levels (hypoglycaemic coma) (very rare side effect); - inflammation of blood vessels (signs could be red spots on your skin, usually on your lower legs or effects like joint pain) (very rare side effect); - a severe, sudden generalised allergic reaction, including very rarely a life-threatening shock (e.g. difficulty in breathing, drop of blood pressure, fast pulse) (rare side effect); - swelling including swelling of the airways (rare side effect, potentially life-threatening); - convulsions (rare side effect); - troubles associated with the nervous system such as pain, burning, tingling, numbness and/or weakness in extremities (rare side effect); - depression (in very rare cases leading to self-harm, such as suicidal ideations / thoughts) (rare side effect); - severe diarrhoea containing blood and/or mucus (antibiotic associated colitis e.g. pseudomembranous colitis), which in very rare circumstances, may develop into complications that are life-threatening (rare side effects); - pain and swelling of the tendons (tendonitis) (rare side effect) or a tendon rupture (very rare side effect); - muscle weakness, tenderness or pain and particularly, if at the same time, you feel unwell, have a high temperature or have dark urine.
+They may be caused by an abnormal muscle breakdown which can be life threatening and lead to kidney problems (a condition called rhabdomyolysis) (frequency of this side effect is 'not known').